401-advanced-javascript-sararussert/resty/README.md

 - Create a form that asks for a URL
 - Create buttons that let the user choose from the REST methods (get, post, put, delete)s

+# Application Flow:

+User enters an API URL
+Chooses a REST Method
+Clicks the “Go” button
+Application fetches data from the URL given, with the method specified Displays the response headers and results separately Both headers and results should be “pretty printed” JSON

 # UML
 ![UML for lab 26](./assets/lab26.jpeg)